 - Disappointing their family

-Inpatient Drug Rehab vs. Outpatient Drug Rehab for Women
+Inpatient Rehab vs. Outpatient Rehab

-Women who have a stressful home life are more apt to relapse if they do not choose inpatient treatment.
+Women who have a stressful home life are more apt to relapse if they do not choose inpatient addiction treatment.
 Residential treatment allows a woman to step away from the stresses and responsibilities and put themself first.
-There are many reasons a woman should choose inpatient treatment for their substance use disorder.
+There are many reasons a woman should choose residential treatment for their substance use disorder.
 These include:

 - Polysubstance use disorder